byu-vv-lab/cwp-verify/README.md

 Add list of _best practices for BPMN_ as separate TODO items.

+  * Every element has a _unique friendly name_ so that all errors are reported using the friendly name

 ### Input Validation for CWP

 ### Input Validation for state